‘Sports Illustrated’ Model Haley Kalil Shows Off Killer Body In Daisy Dukes And White Bra

 The model’s stunning auburn hair was casually styled in the pic.
 Her tresses appeared to be blown out straight and styled to fall down over both the front and back of her shoulder blades.
 Haley looked away from the camera to the left, her eyes wide and mouth parted for the sultry pic.

 For the second upload, Haley poked fun at the first pic by dressing up as a man and attempted to hit on the girl in the first photo.
-She donned a black beanie cap on her head, which covered the majority of her tresses.
+She sported a black beanie cap on her head, which covered the majority of her tresses.
 She wore no makeup and used an oversized gray, white, and aqua green patterned jacket to cover the top of her body.

-In the video clip, Haley was seen looking towards where the first photo would be in the Instagram feed.
+In the video clip, Haley was seen looking toward where the first photo would be in the Instagram feed.
 She placed her left hand to her chin, blew a kiss, winked her right eye, and asked the girl in the first photo, “what’s up baby?” and then, winked again.
-In the comments section of the share, Haley revealed she named the character she portrayed Chad and made up a creative backstory for him after a fan asked why she was wearing band-aids on her hand in the video clip.
+In the comments section of the share, Haley revealed she named the character she portrayed Chad and made up a creative back story for him after a fan asked why she was wearing Band-Aids on her hand in the video clip.

 The hilarious bit was loved by the model’s 372,000 followers.